fifikobayashi/Aggregated-Flashloan/README.md

 If there is not enough funds on the contract to repay the loan + fees then the TX will be reverted.

 ## Trouble shooting
-* If you keep getting a *Callback was already called* error when deploying contracts via Truffle/Infura, it's because ganache-cli's internal core is not yet node v14 compatible, so just use 'truffle migrate --network ropsten --skipDryRun'.
+* If you keep getting a *Callback was already called* error when deploying contracts via Truffle/Infura/Node14, it's because ganache-cli's internal core is not yet node v14 compatible, so just use 'truffle migrate --network ropsten --skipDryRun'.
 * Failed Tx with *ExternalCaller: insufficient ether balance* - this means you forgot to send some ether to this contract to cover the aggregation and flash loan fees.
 * Failed Tx with *Invoker: not enough liquidity* - this means you're asking for too much liquidity than the aggregate pools can handle at this point in time, particularly prevalent in testnets with limited liquidity.
 Reduce your flash amount.
-* How do I install/setup Truffle/Infura/.gitignore..etc - please refer to their respective websites and technical forums.

 <br /><br />
 If you found this useful and would like to send me some gas money: